 2465: Dwarves complete The Cave at the kobold village.
 The locksmith is Margaret Macloghanlogh (often mis-pronounced Maclockandlock, according to Martha, who met Margaret in Mizzen).

-2466: King Nastinklackel is assassinated by a sapien assassin and his son takes the throne.
+2466: King Nastinklackel is assassinated by a sapien.
+His son takes the throne.

 2469: Bragash dies at age 44, and his son, also named Bragash, aged 23, takes over as chief.

 2470: Exiles employed by Duke Clodine of Anabrasius in the Dukedoms of Weiland.
-He uses them to dominate the neighboring dukedoms to the benefit of the population, but to the great annoyance of their Dukes.
-Orcs live in their own barracks in the capital city Flavius.
+He uses them to dominate the neighboring dukedoms to the benefit of both their populations and his own, but to the great annoyance of their Dukes.
+The orcs live in their own barracks in the capital city Flavia.

 2476: Weiland sends an army of two thousand to eject The Exiles (who now number only 100 with families) from Flavia.
-Faced with this army, Clodine orders the orcs to withdraw, commandeer ships (contrary to sapien claims that they were stolen) on the south coast of the Dukedom of Gavel, and reach Tankum Island, where they make camp.
-They are attacked by pirates, whome they defeat and force to build a village of wooden houses for them.
-During the construction, Bragash kills six of the pirates for wrong-doing.
+Faced with this army, Clodine orders the orcs to withdraw.
+He flies on a hippogriff to the south coast of the Dukedom of Gavel, on the Satian Sea, and commandeers ships to transport the orcs.
+(The ship owners later claimed their ships were stolen, but sailors in Mizzen state that transport was paid for.)
+They reach Tankum Island, where they make camp.
+They are attacked by pirates, whom they defeat and force to build a village of wooden houses.
+During construction, Bragash kills six of the pirates for wrong-doing.
 Among the pirates is one called Vango who becomes the pirate leader and eventually a friend to the orcs.

-All of this business with children amuses us, but seems frivolous, and we are inclinded to remove ourselves from further work in Magwash County.
+All of this business with children amuses us, but seems frivolous, and we are inclined to remove ourselves from further work in Magwash County.